quangis/quangis-workflow/README.md

     pi1 (objectregions x) : R1(Obj)

-For tests, you will additionally need the [rdflib]() package and an appropriate `ToolDescription_TransformationAlgebra.ttl` in this directory.
-To run them:
+For tests, you will additionally need the [rdflib](https://rdflib.dev/) package and an appropriate `ToolDescription_TransformationAlgebra.ttl` in this directory.
+To run the tests:

-    python3 -m unittest tests.py
+    python3 -m unittest test.py